cosmicrocks/merka-vault/docs/examples.md

 ### Vault Credentials

-The web server saves vault credentials to a file (`vault_credentials.json`) by default, which includes:
+The web server saves vault credentials to a SQLite database (`merka_vault.db`) by default, which includes:

 - Unseal keys for the root vault
 - Root token for the root vault